csmetrics/csmetrics.net/docs/ideas.md

 Here is the list of ideas for front-end development:

+**(Goal) Better navigation for the site**
+    1. Provide search function for the venues and research area
+    2. Enable query-suggest for venues, institutions and research area
+    3. Enable sorting venues by weights and categories

-**(Goal) Better look and feel of csmetrics.org**
+**(Goal) Better user interaction on categories**

-    1. Introduce a better way to show categories as we have more fields or sub-fields
+    1. Improve the ways it shows categories as we have more fields or sub-fields
-    2. Provide search or sort function for the venues by their categories or weights
+    2. Enable users to interact with categories better
+    3. Enable on-the-fly curation of categories

-**(Stretch goal) More information for institutions**
+**(Stretch goal) More information on-demand**

-    1. Provide detail information for each institution (e.g. its top 10 authors, fields of study, most published venue, etc)
+    1. Enable drilled down to get detail information for each institution (e.g. its top 10 authors, fields of study, most published venue, etc)